jonev/tdt4250-assignment1/README.md

 ## Changes from assignment 1 to 2

 - StudyProgram: `getCoursesForSemester(maxLevel, part)` is changed to two methods: `getCoursesForSemester(level, part, groupType)` and `getCoursesForSemesterBySpecialization(level, part, specialization, groupType)` this is to be able to fetch courses more specific to how the view looks like.
+- Some renaming

 ## Produced HTML

-Open the file by clicking [here](./studyprogramsmodel/src/studyprograms/toHtml/ExampleInstances.html) or open `./studyprogramsmodel/src/studyprograms/toHtml/ExampleInstances.html`
+Open the file by clicking [here](./studyprograms.model/src/studyprograms/toHtml/ExampleInstances.html) or open `./studyprograms.model/src/studyprograms/toHtml/ExampleInstances.html`

 ## Run model transformation

-The `xmi` model used in the transformation is `./studyprogramsmodel/src/studyprogramsmodel/example/ExampleInstaces.xmi`
+The `xmi` model used in the transformation is `./studyprograms.model/src/studyprograms.model/example/ExampleInstaces.xmi`

 1. Add `./external-jars/jsoup-1.13.1.jar` to the project: `Project->Properties->Java Build Path->Libraries->Add External JARs`
-2. Run the model transformation by running the `main()` method in this file: `./studyprogramsmodel/src/studyprograms/toHtml/ToHmtlParser.java`
+2. Run the model transformation by running the `main()` method in this file: `./studyprograms.model/src/studyprograms/toHtml/ToHmtlParser.java`

 # Assignment 1